wp-plugins/wp-greet/readme.txt

 Donate link: http://www.tuxlog.de
 Tags: greetingcard, send, email, greetcard, plugin Requires at least: 2.5
-Tested up to: 3.7.1
+Tested up to: 3.9
-Stable tag: 3.9
+Stable tag: 4.2

-wp-greet is a wordpress plugin to send greeting cards from your wordpress blog. it uses WordPress native gallery or nextGenGallery to maintain your greetingcard pictures.
+wp-greet is a wordpress plugin to send greeting cards from your wordpress blog.
+It uses WordPress native gallery or nextGenGallery to maintain your greetingcard pictures.

 == Description ==
 wp-greet is a plugin for the famous wordpress blogging package,